hgschmie/ofa/README.md

 ofa login
 ```

-will initiate an Okta login, assume the role in the `new_profile` profile and write AWS credentials in the `[new_profile]` section of the AWS credentials file.
+will initiate a login using the default IdP (Okta configured as described below), assume the role in the `new_profile` profile and write AWS credentials in the `[new_profile]` section of the AWS credentials file.

 ```
 eval $(ofa login --eval)